bingo347/commonjs-variables-for-esmodules/README.md

 ## Limitations

 - node 12.2 or higher
-- use only in ES modules
+- use only in native ES modules

 ## Usage